baris-inandi/IBPS/README.md

 ## Building the IBPS IDE

-- **yarn**: Download and install yarn from [https://yarnpkg.com/](https://yarnpkg.com/)
+1. Download and install yarn from [https://yarnpkg.com/](https://yarnpkg.com/)

-Run `yarn install` in the root directory to install all dependencies.
+2. Run `yarn install` in the root directory to install all dependencies.

-Either:
+3. Either:
     1. Run `yarn dev` to start a developer server at `localhost:3000`.
-2. Or `yarn build` to create an optimized build for production in the build/ directory.
+    2. or run `yarn build` to create an optimized build for production in the build/ directory.
 Run any web server on the build/ directory to serve the application.

 ## Contents